 - Chakra Meditation: This is a practice focused on cleansing, balancing, and opening the body’s seven primary energy centers.
 It can be a standalone practice for health and well-being or a component of a larger system like Kundalini Yoga.

 - Intuitive Healing: This approach is not based on a codified system but on the practitioner’s developed ability to intuitively sense, perceive, and interact with a client’s energy field, applying whatever technique is needed in the moment.
+This often overlaps with medical intuition, where practitioners visualize anatomy to detect pathology.

 Choosing a System That Resonates